Keep your child safe on WhatsApp

 By default, WhatsApp shows profile photos, status and when you last used it to all users.

-Encourage your child to only share this information with their contacts, and to only talk to people they know in person on the app, as anyone could pretend to be a child online.
+Encourage your child to only share this information with their contacts, and be careful about who they talk to on the app, as anyone could pretend to be a child online.

 To check and change these settings:

-- On iPhones, open settings (the cog icon in the bottom right), then Account > Privacy.
+- On iPhones, open settings in WhatsApp (the cog icon), then Account > Privacy.
 Tap the setting you want to change, then choose who it should be visible to

 - On Android, tap the 3 dots in the top-right of the home screen, then > Settings > Account > Privacy.
 Tap the setting you want to change, then choose who it should be visible to